juev/awesome-stars/README.md

 - [boredazfcuk/docker-icloudpd](https://github.com/boredazfcuk/docker-icloudpd) – An Alpine Linux container for the iCloud Photos Downloader command line utility
 - [complexorganizations/wireguard-manager](https://github.com/complexorganizations/wireguard-manager) – ✔️ WireGuard-Manager is an innovative tool designed to streamline the deployment and management of WireGuard VPNs.
 Emphasizing user-friendliness and security, it simplifies the complexities of VPN configuration, offering a robust yet accessible solution for both personal and professional use.
 - [docker-library/official-images](https://github.com/docker-library/official-images) – Primary source of truth for the Docker "Official Images" program
+- [dockovpn/dockovpn](https://github.com/dockovpn/dockovpn) – 🔐 Out of the box stateless openvpn-server docker image which starts in less than 2 seconds
 - [dperson/openvpn-client](https://github.com/dperson/openvpn-client)
 - [dperson/torproxy](https://github.com/dperson/torproxy)
 - [dylanaraps/pure-sh-bible](https://github.com/dylanaraps/pure-sh-bible) – 📖 A collection of pure POSIX sh alternatives to external processes.